 At low levels of body odour, fabrics containing 20% wool had substantially reduced odour intensity compared to 100% polyester.
 Under higher and more extreme levels of body odour, where sorption plays a more important role, 100% wool showed higher sorption capacity than the blends.

 Wool promotes a better night’s sleep

-The latest study conducted by researchers at The University of Sydney commissioned by AWI, has found adults wearing wool fell asleep in just 12 minutes compared with 22 and 27 minutes for those wearing polyester or cotton.
+This study conducted by researchers at The University of Sydney and commissioned by AWI, found that adults wearing wool fell asleep in just 12 minutes compared with 22 and 27 minutes for those wearing polyester or cotton.

 “Wool regulates your body temperature far better, keeping you in what is known as 'the thermal comfort zone',” explains Associate Professor Chin Moi Chow from The University of Sydney.
 “You therefore not only fall asleep quicker, sleep longer, but also have deeper, better quality sleep.”

-The study also found lower humidity in the skin’s microclimate when wearing wool sleepwear promoted more restful sleep in comparison to polyester and cotton sleepwear.
+The study also found that lower humidity in the skin’s microclimate, when wearing wool sleepwear, promoted more restful sleep, in comparison to polyester and cotton sleepwear.

 An earlier study, also conducted by The University of Sydney and commissioned by AWI, researched the effects of fabric for sleepwear and bedding on sleep at ambient temperatures of 17°C and 22°C.